tux7P/WebdriverIO-The-Internet/README.md

 ### :mega: WebdriverIO-The-Internet :mega:
-This is a webdriverIO project, created to automate The Internet Heroku App.
+This is a webdriverIO project, created to practice and automate The Internet Heroku App.

 ### :computer: Application URL :computer:
 ```